AjithJosephThomas/d3-react-redux-express/README.md

 # d3-react-redux-express
 A demonstration of implementing d3 charts in an isomorphic react-redux application with express js at server.
 The application is bundled with webpack.

+CSS framework is Bootstrap JS and the Material theme is implemented with https://bootswatch.com/paper/